Sher-Chowdhury/vagrant-foreman/README.md

 2. right click on the header -> defaults -> "Options" tab -> enable check boxes (there's four in total)
 3. Select the "Layout" tab
 4. Adjust screen/window sizes according to your liking.
 Also choose a high number for the "Height" option under "screen buffer size", e.g. 5000.
+5. Close git bash terminal, then reopen it again.
+6. Right click on the header -> properties.
+7. View the necessary tabs to ensure that your changes are now reflected.

 This will allow you to scroll up further and do copy-pasting in/out of the git-bash terminal more easily.

-This will make copy and pastin easier.

-Next do:

-1. Open new git bash tereminal
-2. right click on the header -> defaults -> "Options" tab -> enable check boxes (there's four in total)

 ### Pre-reqs (optional, but recommended)